How To Write a CV: Tips, Tools, & Examples for 2024

 As a recent biology graduate with a minor in statistics, I bring hands-on experience in cutting-edge genetic research techniques.
 While at Purdue, I developed a novel CRISPR gene editing approach that improved editing efficiency by 18% in model organisms.
 I'm proficient in PCR, gel electrophoresis, and next-generation sequencing, with practical application through advanced lab courses and a summer internship at Purdue's Genomics Center.
 I'm also experienced in research communication, having presented findings at two regional conferences and co-authored a peer-reviewed article on emerging gene therapy technologies.

-If you're following reverse chronological order, next is your Career Experience section.
-This is the equivalent of a resume's Professional Experience.
-The job of this CV section is to bridge your background with the opportunity you're applying for—emphasizing your career's depth, relevance, and impact.
+If you're following the reverse chronological CV format, the next section to write is your Work Experience section.
+The purpose of a Work Experience section is to bridge your background with the opportunity you're applying for—emphasizing your career's depth, relevance, and impact.

-Focusing on metrics, numbers, and impact in your Career Experience section provides concrete evidence of your contributions.
-Quantifiable bullets demonstrate the actual difference you made in your roles.
+2. Use quantifiable achievements in bullet points: Focusing on metrics, numbers, and impact in your Work Experience section provides concrete evidence of your contributions.
+Quantifiable bullet points demonstrate the actual difference you made in your roles, demonstrate value, show clear impact, and provide concrete evidence of success.

 Action Verb + Noun + Metric + [Optional Strategy] + Outcome = 1 bullet point